MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/formula-columns.md

 This section describes the known limitations with formula columns in Dataverse.

-- Formula columns don't support using a related table currency column in the formula, such as in the example below.
+- Formula columns don't support using a related table currency column in the formula, such as in this example.
    :::image type="content" source="media/formula-column-currency.png" alt-text="Formula column with unsupported formula of Account.Annual Revenue":::
-- Formula columns don't support text functions with a single argument of type Number.
-Number can be whole, decimal, currency.
+- Formula columns don't support Text() functions with a single argument of type Number.
+Number can be whole, decimal, or currency.
    :::image type="content" source="media/formula-column-number.png" alt-text="Formula column with unsupported text function with a number argument":::
 - Formula columns don't support using base currency columns in the formula as these are system columns.
-- Simple formula columns.
-These are where the formula uses columns from the same record or uses hard coded values.
+- A *simple formula column* is where the formula uses columns from the same record or uses hard coded values.
 For rollup columns, formula columns must be simple formula columns, such as this example rollup column.
    :::image type="content" source="media/formula-column-rollup1.png" alt-text="Example simple formula column for a rollup column":::
    :::image type="content" source="media/formula-column-rollup2.png" alt-text="Example rollup column configuration":::
-- Currently, these functions or operators aren't supported with formula columns:
+- Currently, these functions and operators aren't supported with formula columns:
   - Power
   - Sqrt
   - Exp